esmesh/east-house-intro-programming/topics/Hello.md

 - **x**: The number of pixels right from the left side of the canvas.
 - **y**: The number of pixels down from the top side of the canvas.

 For example, in the 200x200 canvas defined above, the top left would be at x=0, y=0.
 The bottom right would be at x=200, y=200.
-We can represent this using a coordinate grid *(this is why your notebooks have graph paper)*.
+We can represent this using a coordinate grid.

 ![Sample canvas](images/canvas200_200.PNG)